-Many premium dental dry pet foods and special dental treats are available for both cats and dogs and are specially designed to keep pets teeth clean while still providing them with a complete and balanced diet.
+Many premium dental dry pet foods (for example Hills Oral care, Hills T/D, Royal Canin Dental) and special dental treats (for example, Greenies and Orovet chews) are available for both cats and dogs and are specially designed to keep pets’ teeth clean, while still providing them with a complete and balanced diet.
 These dental foods work using a combination of mechanical and gentle abrasion on the teeth which together help to slow the dental disease process and help prevent plaque forming.
 You can identify which of them are suitable by looking for the VOHC seal of approval on the packet.
 If your pet hasn’t started these specially designed foods at an early age, it is best to start them after their teeth have been professionally scaled and polished.

 - The bone should always be bigger than the dog’s head so it cannot be swallowed.

 - Exercise caution with raw poultry bones as they have been associated with neurological disease.

 - Avoid cut marrow bones, as the marrow content is very high in fat.
 This is often associated with pancreatitis, vomiting and diarrhoea.

 - Remove the bone before the bone itself is chewed up.
 Eating the bone itself comes with a significant risk of tooth fracture.

 In the majority of pets’ lives, there comes a time when their teeth may require veterinary treatment over and above their regular examinations.
 This treatment involves a general anaesthetic and a full dental examination, including charting and scaling, both ultrasonically and by hand, and then finishing with a polish.
 This is a very similar procedure human dentists use.